DEFRA/ffc-grants-eligibility-checker/test/performance/README.md

 To edit the test plan, ideally JMeter should be installed and run locally on your machine in GUI mode.
 See https://jmeter.apache.org/download_jmeter.cgi.
 Small changes can be made by hand to the XML file.

 ## Running locally
 To run the test a Docker container is used with JMeter executed in command mode.
-You must provide the scheme, host and port to be used in file `jmeterConfig.csv` in the following format:
+You must provide the protocol, host and port to be used in file `jmeterConfig.csv` in the following format:

 ```
 http;host.docker.internal;3000